Cross-Domain Car Detection Model with Integrated Convolutional Block Attention Mechanism: Methods

 As shown in Equation 1, A represents the Ground Truth, B represents the prediction box, and C represents the closure of the two regions .In GIoU Loss, the closure is defined as the smallest rectangle parallel to the coordinate axis that surrounds the two rectangular regions.

 The IoU function is designed to measure the overlap between the detected and true box, but it has certain limitations that can lead to unstable training.
 One major limitation is that it does not account for the difference in area and aspect ratio between the two boxes, which can affect its accuracy.
 The GIOU function addresses this limitation by incorporating the difference in area and aspect ratio between the two boxes, allowing for a more accurate measurement of overlap.
 It also includes a penalty term for the distance between the center point of the detected box and the true box, resulting in a more precise measure of the difference between the two boxes.
+GIOU takes into account the area difference between two bounding boxes, so it can measure the similarity between them more accurately.
+GIOU avoids the case that the denominator is 0 when it is calculated, so it can avoid the case that it cannot be calculated.
+GIOU considers the center point distance between two bounding boxes when calculating, so it can reflect the similarity change between them more smoothly.
 Overall, the GIOU function provides a more accurate and stable measure of overlap, leading to improved performance in object detection models.
+Due to our fine-tuning strategy, the model requires high stability of loss.
+We believe that GIOU is more suitable for our model framework than other IoUs.